 Write down the items you will require starting a catering business.
 Inventory everything you have and what gear up what you will have to buy.
 By way of instance, your present dishwasher might not have the capability to clean enough dishes, you will need a laptop to keep record of your business, you may need another freezer for food storage and additional plates to transport and serve the food.
 Inventory may be expensive so ensure you have enough resources to purchase or hire the required equipment.

 Locate a Niche

 Find a market niche which the contest has ignored or that you believe you can excel at.
 As a beginning caterer, you may not have the ability to provide for an extravagant wedding of 200 guests but you can accommodate wedding showers, engagement parties, and bachelorette parties very comfortably.
 Me up with a unique menu to provide catering customers.
 Research what your competition is providing.
 Check to determine which local restaurants provide catering services.
 Base the menu in your own specialties and what your niche needs.
 Your niche could be catering for functions in your area or specialising in workplace catering.
 Cost the things so you remain competitive but create a gain.
 Pricing is always a struggle and depends upon where you live, the time necessary to prepare the dish, the expense of the ingredients along with the margin you intend to attain.

 Establish Relationships with Vendors

 Find sellers.
 Catering often involves more than just providing food, it is about bringing the whole event together and creating memories.
 Frequently the caterer is anticipated to provide the chine, glassware, buffet table setup, utensils and even chairs, on top of all the food.
 Find out about local providers that could assist you.
-Partner with a local fresh food provider to source quality ingredients at a discounted price or work with the local party store to source décor and party furniture.
+Partner with a local restaurant bistro to source quality made meals at a discounted price or work with the local party store to source décor and party furniture.

 Set a Business Enterprise